SyncWiz/SpaceShooter-Unity/README.md

 ## Blue power-up
 ![Image](https://i.imgur.com/L0QSQSB.png)

-This power changes player basic shoot (Primary inventory slot) for a double shoot that is deactivated after a time frame.
+This power changes player basic shoot (Primary inventory slot) to a double shoot that is deactivated after a time frame.

 ## Red power-up
 ![Image](https://i.imgur.com/2oPBozC.png)

 This power gives player a missile that is stored in your secondary inventory slot.
-Once is used a missile is shooted and explode after a time frame or when colliding with an enemy.
+Once is used a missile is launched that explodes after a time frame or when colliding with an enemy.
 High damage.

 ## Yellow power-up
 ![Image](https://i.imgur.com/LI7ya2M.png)